HuangRunHua/PicsCase/PicsMac 1.0 Release Notes.md

 - Users can change the color of the bottom background image, and the bottom background image is white by default.
 - Users can customize the size of the canvas window.
 The size of the canvas window has a certain threshold.

-### Known Issues
-- The software may respond incorrectly when switching from a setting with a default background image to a setting without a default background image.

-**Workaround**: Close window and open a new window, and try again.

 ## Image Setting
 ### Features
 - Users can change the transparency of the selected image, the transparency of the selected image is completely opaque by default.